kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 - [ ] Implement All Settings
 - [ ] Tackle Misc To Do's
   - [ ] Drag and drop
-  - [ ] New context menu?
-Custom global context menu that leverages a global store
   - [ ] Revisit character sheet now that we've got all this experience
   - [ ] Typescriptify Tidy 5e flags
   - [ ] FoundryAdapter cleanup project and types purge